The Hunt for Red October: Plot

-After Ramius fakes a reactor accident, Ryan and the US Navy evacuates Red Octobers crew using a DSRV rescue submarine.
-Ramius and his officers stay behind, claiming that they plan to scuttle the submarine to prevent it getting into the hands of the Americans.
+After Ramius fakes a reactor accident, Ryan and the US Navy evacuate Red Octobers crew using a DSRV rescue submarine.
+Ramius and his officers stay behind, claiming that they plan to scuttle the submarine to prevent it from getting into the hands of the Americans.
 With the crew removed, Ramius and his officers formally request to defect, which Igor Loginov, an undercover GRU officer disguised as a cook who has secretly remained onboard, overhears.
-As the Red October covertly moves out of the area and the Ethan Allen is blown up in its place, Loginov fatally shoots Soviet Captain Lieutenant Kamarov and critically wounds Williams before attempting to rig one of the ship's missiles to explode.
+As Red October covertly moves out of the area and Ethan Allen is blown up in its place, Loginov fatally shoots Soviet Captain Lieutenant Kamarov and critically wounds Williams before attempting to rig one of the ship's missiles to explode.
 Ryan and Ramius attempt to stop him, resulting in a firefight, with Ramius being wounded and Ryan killing Loginov.
-Not knowing what boobytraps Loginov has set on the missile, the area is cleared and the missile is ejected into the sea.
+Not knowing what booby traps Loginov has set on the missile, the area is cleared, and the missile is ejected into the sea.

-With the ship secure, Mancuso and a handful of Dallas crewmembers are brought onboard the Red October, while a doctor is flown in to treat Williams and Ramius.
-Mancuso has a depth gage from the control panel removed from the ship, and the Red October is escorted by Dallas and another submarine to hide in Pamlico Sound off North Carolina.
-The Soviet ambassador is informed by the White House that the Red October had been found and most of the crew removed before it was unfortunately destroyed in a reactor meltdown.
-A Soviet agent is dispatched to board a US salvage craft to inspect the wreckage, where it "finds" the removed depth gage as well as the ejected missile.
-Convinced the Red October has been destroyed, the majority of the Soviet fleet is ordered home, with several Alfa-class submarines ordered to secretly remain behind to gather intelligence by spying on the American fleet.
+With the ship secure, Mancuso and a handful of Dallas crewmembers are brought onboard Red October, while a doctor is flown in to treat Williams and Ramius.
+Mancuso has a depth gauge from the control panel removed from the ship, and Red October is escorted by Dallas and another submarine to hide in Pamlico Sound off North Carolina.
+The Soviet ambassador is informed by the White House that Red October had been found and most of the crew removed before it was unfortunately destroyed in a reactor meltdown.
+A Soviet agent is dispatched to board a US salvage craft to inspect the wreckage, where it "finds" the removed depth gauge as well as the ejected missile.
+Convinced Red October has been destroyed, the majority of the Soviet fleet is ordered home, with several Alfa-class submarines ordered to secretly remain behind to gather intelligence by spying on the American fleet.

 In the Soviet Union, the Politburo is informed that their American spy had learned the letter sent to Padorin was fake and the orders onboard the ship were changed without his knowledge, and the KGB is tasked to investigate whether Marko Ramius was a true defector or a loyal patriot.
-Several agents are sent on the flight to retrieve the rescued crew members, all of whom report when questioned that Ramius was a loyal Soviet captain who was outraged by the sabotage done to their ship and adamant he would not let the Americans have the Red October.
+Several agents are sent on the flight to retrieve the rescued crew members, all of whom report when questioned that Ramius was a loyal Soviet captain who was outraged by the sabotage done to their ship and adamant he would not let the Americans have Red October.